WA-LHJ-Analytic-Resources/r-tutorials/notebooks/survey_analysis.md

 # Proportional odds model
 # gives the log odds ratio for the relationship between gender and covid concern
-# (negative = males have lower odds of being in high concern categories)
 svyolr(corona2_factor ~ gender, design = dfp_design)
 ```